sonnydavidson/SonnyDavidsonT2A2/README.md

 ## R7 - Detail any third party services that your app will use
-This application does not use any third party services.
-All that is used is flask some other imports to make everything run smoothly.
+At the moment the only third party package that is used in this application is the flask import.
+This import has allowed my to add authentication and authorisation to this application.
+It has also been very useful in allowing me to access the datatbase and structuring the application.
+In the future i would like to impliment a third party application the gives me access to live game statistics to give fans more instight into each game.

 ## R8 - Describe your projects models in terms of the relationships they have with each other